neo4j-contrib/neomodel/doc/source/relationships.rst

     rel = jim.friends.connect(bob)
     rel.since # datetime object

+NOTE: Calling connect multiple times with the same destination node will only create one relationship between the two nodes.

 These can be passed in when calling the connect method::

     rel = jim.friends.connect(bob, {'since': yesterday, 'met': 'Paris'})